-Haase played for Roy Williams at Kansas and has spent the last 13 years on Williams' staff with the Jayhawks and Tar Heels.
+Before coming to Birmingham, Haase played for Roy Williams at Kansas and spent 13 years on Williams' staff with the Jayhawks and Tar Heels.
 He helped North Carolina to national championships in 2005 and 2009.
 Known as a top recruiter, he has also served as the head coach for the junior varsity team five times in his nine-year UNC tenure.

-"I want to thank (UAB President) Dr. (Carol) Garrison and Mr. (Brian) Mackin for this opportunity," Haase said.
+"I want to thank (UAB President) Dr. (Carol) Garrison and Mr. (Brian) Mackin for this opportunity," Haase said upon his hiring.
 "It's a tremendous leap of faith, and I will do everything in my power to prove that this is the right hire at the right time.
 I will work tirelessly to ensure that this decision on your behalf is a great one.

 "This job has everything that I could hope for.
 This is a dream situation because I can recruit at a high level here.
 This is a dream situation because it's a fantastic place to raise a family and be a part of the community.
 This is a dream situation because there is a current team right here right now that I just met with that I'm going to commit to.
 And the players in that locker room have a chance to win and to win big.
 This is a dream situation to be able to work with this staff and administration that's here right now.
 They are good people, they are knowledgeable people that care about this University, and I'll do the same."